-Dr. Josselin Rouillard joined Ecologic Institute Berlin as a Fellow in 2013.
-He works on environmental governance and economics, with specific expertise in water and river basin management, climate change adaptation, and rural development.
-He has a strong background in both academic research and consultancy services for supporting the implementation of European water, climate, and rural development policies.
+Dr. Josselin Rouillard joined Ecologic Institute Berlin as a Fellow in 2013 and works on environmental governance and economics, with specific expertise in water and river basin management, climate change adaptation and rural development.
+He has a strong background in both academic research and consultancy services for supporting the implementation of European water, climate and rural development policies.
 Josselin Rouillard is a native French speaker, is fluent in English and has a good knowledge of Spanish.

 At Ecologic Institute, Josselin Rouillard was involved in supporting the European Commission on strengthening the implementation of the Water Framework Directive, with regards to the coherence of water and rural development policies and hydromorphological pressures and the definition of good ecological potential.
 He was a member of the European Topic Centre on Inland Coastal and Marine waters (ETC-ICM) and supported the European Environment Agency in its assessment of the state of European waters.
 Josselin also supported the development of economic instruments to support river basin management in South America and the implementation of ecosystem based management for the protection of European freshwater, coastal and marine waters.